-- 172. The Marketing Defendants' misrepresentations fall into the following nine categories: - a.
-The risk of addiction from chronic opioid therapy is low

-- To the extent there is a risk of addiction, it can be easily identified and managed - c.
+- 177. The Marketing Defendants' misrepresentations fall into the following nine categories: - a.
+The risk of addiction from chronic opioid therapy is low - To the extent there is a risk of addiction, it can be easily identified and managed - c.
 Signs of addictive behavior are "pseudoaddiction," requiring more opioids - d.
 Opioid withdrawal can be avoided by tapering - e.
 Opioid doses can be increased without limit or greater risks - f.
-Long-term opioid use improves functioning - g.
+Long-term opioid use improves functioning

+- g.
 Alternative forms of pain relief pose greater risks than opioids - h.
 OxyContin provides twelve hours of pain relief - i.
-New formulations of certain opioids successfully deter abuse - 173.
+New formulations of certain opioids successfully deter abuse - 178.
 Each of these propositions was false.
-The Marketing Defendants knew this, but they nonetheless set out to convince physicians, patients, and the public at large of the truth of each of these propositions in order to expand the market for their opioids. - 174.
+The Marketing Defendants knew this, but they nonetheless set out to convince physicians, patients, and the public at large of the truth of each of these propositions in order to expand the market for their opioids. - 179.
 The categories of misrepresentations are offered to organize the numerous statements the Marketing Defendants made and to explain their role in the overall marketing effort, not as a checklist for assessing each Marketing Defendant's liability.
 While each Marketing Defendant deceptively promoted their opioids specifically, and, together with other Marketing Defendants, opioids generally, not every Marketing Defendant propagated (or needed to propagate) each misrepresentation.
 Each Marketing Defendant's conduct, and each misrepresentation, contributed to an overall narrative that aimed to-and did-mislead doctors, patients, and payors about the risk and benefits of opioids.
 While this Complaint endeavors to document examples of each Marketing Defendant's misrepresentations and the manner in which they were disseminated, they are just that-examples.
 The Complaint is not, especially prior to discovery, an exhaustive catalog of the nature and manner of each deceptive statement by each Marketing Defendant.

 a.
-Falsehood #1: The risk of addiction from chronic opioid therapy is low
+Falsehood #1: The risk of addiction from chronic opioid therapy is low the expected and intended result that doctors prescribed more opioids to more patients-thereby enriching the Marketing Defendants and substantially contributing to the opioid epidemic.

-175. Central to the Marketing Defendants' promotional scheme was the misrepresentation that opioids are rarely addictive when taken for chronic pain.
+180. Central to the Marketing Defendants' promotional scheme was the misrepresentation that opioids are rarely addictive when taken for chronic pain.
 Through their marketing efforts, the Marketing Defendants advanced the idea that the risk of addiction is low when opioids are taken as prescribed by "legitimate" pain patients.
-That, in turn, directly led to the expected and intended result that doctors prescribed more opioids to more patients-thereby enriching the Marketing Defendants and substantially contributing to the opioid epidemic.
+That, in turn, directly led to

-176. Each of the Marketing Defendants claimed that the potential for addiction from its opioids was relatively small or non-existent, even though there was no scientific evidence to support those claims.
-None of them have acknowledged, retracted, or corrected their false statements.

-177. In fact, studies have shown that a substantial percentage of long-term users of opioids experience addiction.
-Addiction can result from the use of any opioid, "even at recommended dose,"25 and the risk substantially increases with more than three months of use.
-26
+- 181. Each of the Marketing Defendants claimed that the potential for addiction from its opioids was relatively small or non-existent, even though there was no scientific evidence to support those claims.
+None of them have acknowledged, retracted, or corrected their false statements. - 182.
+In fact, studies have shown that a substantial percentage of long-term users of opioids experience addiction.
+Addiction can result from the use of any opioid, "even at recommended dose," and the risk substantially increases with more than three months of use.
+25 As the CDC Guideline states, "[o]pioid pain medication use presents serious risks, including overdose and opioid use disorder" (a diagnostic term for addiction).
+26 i.
+Purdue's misrepresentations regarding addiction risk